 Colin has been at Tullimba since 1995 and took on the Farm Manager position 9 years ago.
 With responsibility for the overall management of the Farm and research feedlot facility Colin has a full-time staff member and a number of casual staff to ensure the smooth operation of day to day management activities.
 With extensive local knowledge and a background in farming Colin brings a wealth of knowledge and expertise to this position.

 Rachelle joined the Farms in 2017 to provide support to the SMART Farms Managing Director in establishing and equipping UNE SMART Farms as a development and innovation site that provides the background and the opportunity for growing collaborative connections between UNE researchers and industries.
 Providing a conduit between researchers and industry with the Farms Rachelle aims to involve more researchers to make the most of the opportunities these Farms represent for industry research.
 With a research background in early lamb behaviour and impacts on lamb survival and undergraduate teaching experience in sheep and wool production, agricultural consulting and extension, Rachelle brings a range of knowledge and skills to this position.

 Many researchers across a number of disciplines but particularly in the Faculty of Science, Agriculture, Business and Law utilise the SMART Farms for a range of projects.

 Find out more about some of our key researchers and their areas of interest here.

-If you'd like to learn more about the UNE SMART Farm, or if you are interested in deploying technologies on the farm or in supporting this initiative some other way, please contact Prof. David Lamb.
+If you'd like to learn more about the UNE SMART Farms, or if you are interested in deploying technologies on the farms or in supporting this initiative some other way, please contact Dr Rachelle Hergenhan.